stegripe/pterodactyl-images/README.md

-# template
+# pterodactyl-images

-A template to generate well-configured project base for Clytage.
+Generic Docker containers designed to work with Pterodactyl Panel and its daemon.